-As well as the set costs of licences, there are other essentials to cover when starting a food truck business.
+As well as the set costs of licences, there are other essentials to cover when you start a food truck business.
 These are the main ones:

-- Wages: as well as paying staff at least the minimum wage, you’ll also need to work out how much to pay yourself.
+Wages: as well as paying staff at least the national minimum wage, you’ll also need to work out how much to pay yourself.